12 Facts About the South American Bushmaster

 South American bushmaster – divided into two species as mentioned above.

-Central American bushmaster (Lachesis stenophrys) – the second most common, ranging from Panama to Nicaragua.
+Central American bushmaster (Lachesis stenophrys) – the second most common, ranging from Panama to southern Nicaragua.

 Black-headed bushmaster (Lachesis melanocephala) – the least common, inhabits southern Costa Rica exclusively.

-Chocoan bushmaster (Lachesis acrochorda) – inhabits Ecuador, Colombia, and eastern Panama.
+Chocoan bushmaster (Lachesis acrochorda) – inhabits western Ecuador, western Colombia, and eastern Panama.

 Hard-working scientists have gradually narrowed down the timescales for these species.
 Despite looking similar, it turns out that the two Central American species split from the two South American species 6.5-18 million years ago.
 Even the black-headed bushmaster and Central American split an estimated 4-11 million years ago.
 Both are found in Costa Rica, but don’t overlap, being firmly separated by the towering Cordillera de Talamanca mountain range (max altitude 3820 metres).